sohaibomr/azure-scim-flask/README.md

 # Flask SCIM Server (Configured for use with Okta)

 **NOTE:** This is not meant to be a fully-fledged, IDP-agnostic SCIM server.
 This server was designed specifically to integrate with Okta.

+**All credit goes to @oktadev**: This is a clone of <https://github.com/oktadev/okta-scim-flask-example> and adds a docker-compose for personal use,

+## Run with docker

+1. docker build -t flask-scim .
+2. docker-compose up
+3. SSh in to flask-scim `docker exec -it okta-scim-flask-example_flask-scim_1 sh` and run following commands 3.1 `python manage.py db migrate`
+3.2 `python manage.py db upgrade`

 Please read [Okta, SCIM and Flask][blog-post] to see how this app was created.